Helpful Gardening Tips

 Daffodils, botanical name narcissus, are the consummate spring-flowering bulbs, easy to grow and easy to care for.

-There are over fifty species of daffodils that fall into thirteen different types based on the form of the flower within the surrounding petals.
+Over fifty species of daffodils fall into thirteen different types based on the form of the flower within the surrounding petals.
 There are also some 25,000 registered hybrids.
 From cheery yellow large-cup trumpets to delicate paperwhites to elegant, double-trumpet, petit four cultivars, these fragrant, winter hardy flowers will make any spring garden come alive with color.

 They are repellent to deer, rabbits, squirrels, and most other wild animals, so gardeners should have little worry that their "crops" of color will get eaten by unwanted visitors.